Avaiga/taipy-getting-started-core/step_06/ReadMe.md

 # Skippable/Caching

-Skippable/Caching is an important feature of Taipy.
-Tasks can be skipped if input Data Nodes of tasks have not changed.
-If none of the input Data Nodes have been changed after a first submission, tasks will be skipped.
-Time and ressources are saved thanks to this mechanism.
+Skippable/Caching is an essential feature of Taipy.
+Taipy scheduler can skip tasks if their input Data Nodes have not changed.
+If none of the input Data Nodes have been changed after the first submission, Taipy will skip tasks.
+Time and resources are saved thanks to this mechanism.